Bipin-K-r/snake_and_ladder/README.md

 ## for running
     - one needs to run the main.py
-    - have created a run.sh which will run that
+    - have created a run.sh which will run that, I have added python3 in the command in case python corresponds to python2